 - Limit what you share.
 Most wearables don’t need access to every piece of information about you.
 You can lessen the likelihood of your wearable sharing sensitive information by only entering the information your wearable device requires.
 On the flip side, always double-check the permissions that the wearables app is requesting on your mobile device.
 Does it really need access to your location, camera roll, and address book?
 If not, be sure to alter these settings appropriately.

-- Use comprehensive security.
-Of course, securing the weakest link in your wearables environment, your phone, will go a long way towards keeping your data safe.
+Of course, securing the weakest link in your wearables environment, your phone will go a long way towards keeping your data safe.
 But what happens when your computer, where you store backups of your smartphone, is compromised too?
-We’ve got you covered with McAfee LiveSafe™ service, our comprehensive security solution that covers nearly every device you have.
-If you already have protection on your computer, download McAfee Mobile Security on your Android or iOS device for free.
+We’ve got you covered with McAfee LiveSafe™ service, our comprehensive security solution that provides protection for your entire online life.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.